 Description

-Geographical Indication Grappa is exclusively reserved to the grape marc spirit produced from raw materials derived from grapes produced and vinified in Italy, which is distilled and bottled in plants located within the national territory.
+The Grappa Geographical Indication is reserved exclusively for grape marc spirits obtained from raw materials deriving from grapes produced and vinified in Italy, and distilled and processed in establishments located in Italian territory.

 Production Area